Flip through almost any Tallinn guidebook, and Kadriorg is inevitably reduced to a piece of “imperial heritage”.

 - Kadriorg Park — One of Tallinn’s most beautiful historic parks, featuring long Baroque avenues and the well-known Swan Pond.

 - Japanese Garden — A quiet, authentic Japanese garden opened in 2011.
-Note that it is usually closed during the winter months.
+Note that it is closed during the winter months.

 - Tammsaare and Vilde House Museums — The beautifully preserved homes of two Estonian writers.
 Perfect for seeing what an intellectual’s apartment looked like in the early 20th century.

-If you’d rather explore Kadriorg with a guide, some Tallinn city tours include the district as part of the route — for example the Tallinn Classic: Old Town and Kadriorg District Guided Tour or the Panoramic Tour over Tallinn by vehicle.
+If you’d rather explore Kadriorg with a guide, some Tallinn city tours include the district as part of the route — for example, the Tallinn Classic: Old Town and Kadriorg District Guided Tour or the Panoramic Tour over Tallinn by vehicle.

 Where to Eat in Kadriorg